TheAssassin/mediaplayer-setup/Amlogic-based/U-Boot.md

 * u200 (Amlogic S905D2)
 * w400 (tbd)

 __It seems like there is no U-Boot configuration for p281 (Amlogic S905W)__  (which is used in retail products with especially good price-performance ratio such as X96 mini).
 How to solve this?
+According to http://linux-meson.com/doku.php, the Amlogic S905W is similar to the Amlogic S905X, so we might try to use U-Boot for p212 (e.g., LibreTech AC, LibreTech CC).

+## Compiling U-Boot

+As of April 2020, compiling U-Boot according to the instructions in the Amlogic U-Boot Custodian Tree fails (likely due to outdated documentation regarding toolchains).

+## openSUSE pre-compiled U-Boot binaries

+https://download.opensuse.org/repositories/hardware:/boot/openSUSE_Factory_ARM/aarch64/ has pre-compiled U-Boot binaries for many aarch64-based systems, including some Amlogic-based ones.
+These should be new enough to contain EFI functionality.